Language centre visa extensions in September

 Type of bank statement needed

-We recommend in all cases that your bank statement is an original one this is a statement which is delivered through the post in an envelope to you.
+We recommend that your bank statement is an original one this is a statement which is delivered through the post in an envelope to you.

 Complete the Tier 4 application form